DanielTsang26/threat-hunt-scenario-azuki-import-export-/README.md

 **Query 3 – Network Reconnaissance**

 _Shows the enumeration of network topology to identify lateral movement opportunities and high-value targets._

+Of course, following the bad actor's attack pattern, they most likely would want to figure out more information of what the machine was like in terms of what is on their network.
+This was the next phase, gather information, so the table that was investigated was to dive further into the DeviceProcessEvent.
+This showed that there was lateral movement and it showed a lot of information that was being gathered.
+This was executed by: ARP.exe -a.

 ```kql
 DeviceProcessEvents